sh1v-max/Learning_HTML-CSS/08_CSS-Cascade-Specificity-Inheritance/Readme.md

     color: aquamarine;
 }
 ```
+## Specificity

-Specificity: In case of conflicting styles, If there are two or more CSS
+### In case of conflicting styles, If there are two or more CSS
-rules that point to the same element, the selector with the highest
-specificity value will \"win\", and its style declaration will be
-applied to that HTML element.
+rules that point to the same element, the selector with the highest specificity value will \"win\", and its style declaration will be applied to that HTML element.

  - Start at 0, universal selector has 0  - id 100  -
 class/pseudo-class/attribute-selector 10  - element/pseudo-element 1